diefenbach/django-lfs/docs/user/getting_started.rst

 Since there is no product yet, you will redirected automatically to the add product form.

-   * Enter "name" and a ``slug" (you will see, that the slug is filled automatically but you can change it of course)
+   * Enter "name" and a "slug" (you will see, that the slug is filled automatically but you can change it of course)
    * Enter the "SKU" of the product.
 This is the unique external id of the product - taken from your ERP for instance